AI Strategy for CTOs

 Promote people to “Product Engineer”

 The developer role might change - as with every revolution (the internet brought us DevOps, CTOs and product managers).
-One guess is that with AI developers will take up more product reponsibility and we will see product engineers.
+One guess is that with AI developers will take up more product reponsibility and we will see product engineers become a ting.
 If this is your strategy, define the role and requirements and promote people to it if they are able to do it.
 This creates pressure to not be left behind.

 Have an AI strategy